syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph.AppendText("Outline Level Paragraph");
 //Enable a flag to consider outline level paragraphs in TOC entries. tableOfContent.UseOutlineLevels = true;
-//Add a section into the Word document. section = document.AddSection();
+Add a section to the Word document. section = document.AddSection();
 //Add a paragraph to the section. paragraph = section.AddParagraph();